Interventional Processes for Causal Uncertainty Quantification: Experiments

-\textbf{BayesIMP:} The implementation used for the ATT in the synthetic example $\bb E[Y|do(B=b),B=b']$ is the same as for the CATE $\bb E[Y|do(D=d),B=d]$ (see Section D.2).
+\textbf{BayesIMP:} The implementation used for the ATT in the synthetic example $\bb E[Y|\mathrm{do}(B=b),B=b']$ is the same as for the CATE $\bb E[Y|\mathrm{do}(D=d),B=b]$ (see \cref{sec:app:experiments:toy}).
 For the ATE in the Healthcare example we use the exact implementation in Proposition 5 in \citet{chau2021bayesimp}.
-The choice of BayesIMP's kernels as well as the training and inference details are the same as in the Ablation study.
+The choice of BayesIMP's kernels as well as the training and inference details are the same as in the Toy Example.
 For the CBO tasks the implementation is the same as IMPspec.